trishume/sympy-wiki-with-svn/GSoC-2011-Application-Sean-Vig.md

 **Work in progress**

 [spin_improvements branch](https://github.com/flacjacket/sympy/tree/spin_improvements) Work done that allows for converting between the Jx, Jy and Jz bases, which are the currently implemented eigenstates.
-Also implements innerproducts between states in different bases and writing states as vectors in different bases.
+Also implements innerproducts between states in the Jx, Jy and Jz bases and writing states as vectors in these bases.
+Note that this is similar to my proposed project, as I will be working on projecting between bases, but it is not the same as this is filling in the algebra for bases that are already implemented.

 [spin_tests branch](https://github.com/flacjacket/sympy/tree/spin_tests) Implementing additional tests that the elements currently implemented in the spin module should be able to pass.

 ## Bio

 I am a senior at the University of Minnesota and will be graduating this spring in physics and math and will begin graduate physics work next fall at the University of Illinois at Urbana-Champaign.
-While a student, I have taken several classes in programming; the classes I took covered C/C++ and parallel programming with CUDA.
+As a student, I have taken several classes in programming; the classes I took covered C/C++ and parallel programming with CUDA.
 Also of note for this project are the physics classes I have taken, which include the 2 semester graduate level quantum mechanics sequence, which I will be completing this spring.
 Out of the classroom, I spent last summer working on developing a parallel implementation of the zlib compression library using CUDA.
 As for my experience with Python, beyond hobby coding, I am using Python, mainly using the PyROOT module, to do the analysis as a part of research for my senior physics thesis.
+As for my coding environment, I run GNU/Linux as my primary operating system.
+I primarily run Gentoo, but I have setup a virtual machine that runs Arch on which I do all coding and development work; this environment has Python 2.7.1.
 While this will be the first time I will be working on an open source project, I am excited to get the chance to use my extensive physics training as a stepping stone to developing software with the Sympy community.